rust-lang/rust/src/doc/trpl/installing-rust.md

 ## Uninstalling

-If you decide you don't want Rust anymore, we'll be a bit sad, but that's okay.
+If we decide we don't want Rust anymore, we'll be a bit sad, but that's okay.
 Not every programming language is great for everyone.
 Just run the uninstall
 script: